CableguyWoW/TSWoW-Auto-Installer/README.md

 - **Install Fail2Ban**: Install Fail2Ban to enhance security by blocking suspicious activity.
 - **Show Command List**: Display the available commands or functionalities of the script.

-### Auth Server Functions
-The following tasks pertain to the Auth server setup:

-- **Close Authserver**: Shut down the Auth server if it is running.
-- **Setup MySQL Database & Users**: Create databases and user accounts for the Auth server.
-- **Pull and Setup Source**: Download and configure the source code for the Auth server.
-- **Setup Authserver Config**: Configure the settings for the Auth server.
-- **Setup Restarter**: Ensure the Auth server can automatically restart if it crashes.
-- **Setup Crontab**: Schedule automated tasks using crontab for maintenance and backups.
-- **Setup Alias**: Create command aliases for easier access to commonly used commands.
-- **Start Authserver**: Launch the Auth server.

 ### Realm Server Functions
 The following tasks are related to the Realm server setup:

-- **Close Worldserver**: Shut down the World server if it is running.
 - **Setup MySQL Database & Users**: Create databases and user accounts for the Realm server.
 - **Pull and Setup Source**: Download and configure the source code for the World server.
 - **Setup Worldserver Config**: Configure the settings for the World server.